marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 * Revised SCHC Compression of the If-None-Match CoAP option.

-* Added YANG data model for the ietf-schc-coap-ext module.
+* Added YANG data model for the YANG module.

 * Added IANA considerations.